ai-driven-dev/le-journal/documentations/knowledge.md

 - most of the validation is done here with `class-validator`
 - this type is used "as-is" in frontend.
 - this type is extended in backend's Domain models.
-- for frontend, 'sub-types' can be created picking types from main type.

 Example `packages/shared-types/src/project.type.ts`:
 ```typescript